Mathewnd/Astral/README.md

 ``make run-kvm``

-If you wish to use the qemu monitor, use the test targets:
+If you wish to use the qemu monitor and get interrupt information, use the test targets:

 ``make test``

 ``make test-kvm``